nicovanbentum/Raekor/README.md

 Used to work through the supplied makefile, but it's out of date.

 # Features
-Some experimentals are in place for DirectX 11 and Vulkan.
-Focus has shifted to getting features in fast in OpenGL so I can use the engine to  research and implement Global Illumination for a research course at the Hogeschool Utrecht.
-Some of the features currently being worked on:
+This project requires and uses at least C++ 17 and modern rendering API's, OpenGL requires version 4.5 for direct state access functions and shader extensions.
+Focus has currently shifted to getting features in fast in OpenGL so I can use the engine to  research and implement Global Illumination for a research course at the Hogeschool Utrecht.
+After finishing my research course I will be migrating the engine to Vulkan (not sure if I will keep OpenGL support) and start working on physically based shading.

 - [X] Shader hotloading
 - [X] Directional & Point lighting
 - [X] Shadow mapping (point & directional)